Rugged Peninsula Playground

 Taylor's Head, Nova Scotia

 This trail has been said to be one of the most picturesque coastal day hikes in Eastern North America and for good reason.
 The trails hug the coastline which runs through breathtaking natural habitats with various geological features.
 These various habitats make up a perfect environment for an abundance of flora and wildlife.
-Often seen on this hike are porcupine, seabirds, seals and occasionally whales.
+Often seen on this hike are porcupines, seabirds, seals, and occasionally whales.
 From moss-laden forests to cobblestone beaches and coastal barrens this hike provides immense diversity.

 Arriving at Taylor’s Head we are rewarded with a captivating view from the rugged peninsula which is continually pounded by wind and waves, making for great photo opportunities and an intense ocean vista.
-You’ll learn many interesting facts about the various ecosystems to the area and how the coastline was created.
+You’ll learn many interesting facts about the various ecosystems of the area and how the coastline was created.
 To end the day we get some rest and relaxation on a majestic white sand beach, so don’t forget your swimwear if you fancy a quick dip in the Atlantic!